 migration installation.
-An installation method for upgrading AIX Version 3.2 or later to the current release while preserving the existing root volume group.
+An installation method for upgrading to the current release while preserving the existing root volume group.
 This method preserves the /usr, /tmp, /var, and / (root) file systems, as well as the root volume group, logical volumes, and system configuration files.
-Migration is the default installation method for, and can only be used on, an AIX Version 3.2 or later machine.
 See also root volume group and logical volume.